 We are digital creatives.
 We explore and connect the digital and physical world.
 We create experiences

-We are currently working on an app version of the 'Friction of Ideas' exhibition for The Ordrupgaard Museum.
+We are currently working on an app for ARoS Aarhus Art Museum.

 YOKE designs interactive and experience driven solutions.
 We bring computing into exhibitions, presentations and everyday contexts to create new, engaging experiences.
 A broad range of skills are put to use from first idea to final installation, product or service.
 We create concepts and ideas, build prototypes, involve users, design interactions and implement technologies and final products.